damianhakert/damianhakert.github.io/source/_posts/2015-11-25-gitlab-8-dot-2-1-security-release.markdown

 can bypass the sanitization in gitlab-shell and run arbitrary commands on the GitLab server.

-The only version of GitLab that includes a vulnerable version of gitlab-shell  are GitLab Community Edition 8.2.0 and GitLab Enterprise Edition 8.2.0.
+The only versions of GitLab that include a vulnerable version of gitlab-shell  are GitLab Community Edition 8.2.0 and GitLab Enterprise Edition 8.2.0.
 If you are still running GitLab 8.1 or earlier then you are not affected by this vulnerability.
 As an administrator